Nissan Institute of Japanese Studies

 Please click on the thumbnails below to enlarge:

-All other doors are manually operated.
+• All other doors are manual.

 • Seminar room – 71 cm